References

 The inverted Tropical number emulates the min-plus tropical number.

-- It is compatible with weighted graph problems.
+- It is compatible with weighted constraint satisfaction problems.

 - BLAS (on CPU) and GPU are supported only if